 If you are considering laser vision correction, Clearvision invites you to schedule an informational consultation.
-During the appointment, we will determine whether LASIK is right for your unique vision correction needs or whether another procedure, such as implantable contact lenses, may be more suitable.
+During the appointment, we will determine whether LASIK is right for your vision correction needs or whether another procedure, such as implantable contact lenses.

 The LASIK Procedure, Step by Step

 LASIK is performed on an outpatient basis.
-The eyes are first numbed using an anesthetic eye drops.
+The eyes are first numbed using an anaesthetic eye drops.